 The big difference is that now you will never need to register for VAT liability or get a VAT number in any of these countries.
 We will declare all the VAT of your sales to the Estonian authorities, and we will submit quarterly VAT reports of your sales.
 Every quarter, before the end of the next month, we will submit this VAT report to the Estonian authorities as part of our services, and that’s all.
 You don’t need to worry about anything else.

 Still, you need to make sure to let us know if you are in this business model so we can register you in the OSS schema as soon as possible (at least, as soon as your sales are going to exceed 10,000€ per year).

 What happens if your sales don’t exceed 10,000€ per year overall?
 Then you don’t need to register in the OSS scheme.
-If your company has a VAT number, you will apply the Estonian VAT (20%) to your sales.
+If your company has a VAT number, you will apply the Estonian VAT (20%/22% from January 2024) to your sales.
 If not, you will not apply VAT.
 It’s that simple.
 Once you get pass 10,000€, you need to register in the OSS scheme and apply the VAT of the country of your customer.

 How are MOSS and OSS related?

 You can think of OSS as a new system that includes and expands MOSS.
 So starting from July 1, 2021, all MOSS sales will be considered OSS.
 That means that if you were registered in MOSS before, we will upgrade you to the OSS system.
 If your business offers digital downloads, and also dropshipping products, we will only need to register you in the OSS scheme.

 Will I get an Estonian VAT number then?